Skolt Sámi: Consonants

 Consonants may be phonemically short or long (geminate) both word-medially or word-finally; both are exceedingly common.
 Similarly to other Sámic languages, there exists a three-way contrast between weak, strong, and overlong consonants (In some reference works, these are referred to as weak, strong, and strong+, or transcribed as C, Cː, and CːC).
 Overlong consonants do not occur word-finally.
 Long and short consonants also contrast in consonant clusters, cf. kuõskkâd 'to touch' : kuõskam 'I touch'.
-A short period of voicelessness or h, known as preaspiration, before geminate consonants is observed, much as in Icelandic, but this is not marked orthographically, e.g. jo′ǩǩe 'to the river' is pronounced /[jo̟ʰcc͡çe]/.
+A short period of voicelessness or h, known as preaspiration, before geminate consonants is observed, much as in Icelandic, but this is not marked orthographically, e.g. joʹǩǩe 'to the river' is pronounced /[jo̟ʰcc͡çe]/.

 Suprasegmentals

 There is one phonemic suprasegmental, the palatalizing suprasegmental that affects the pronunciation of an entire syllable.
 In written language the palatalizing suprasegmental is indicated with a free-standing acute accent between a stressed vowel and the following consonant, as follows: